risdenk/risdenk.github.io/_posts/2018-02-28-elasticsearch-x-pack-has-privileges-npe.md

 This was first fixed in [Elasticsearch X-Pack 6.1.0](https://www.elastic.co/guide/en/elasticsearch/reference/current/xes-6.1.0.html#xes-bug-6.1.0).

 > Fixed REST requests that required a body but did not validate it, resulting in null pointer exceptions.

+### X-Pack Code Available by EULA
+With X-Pack code becoming available in Elastic Stack 6.3, it will be possible to now debug and help pinpoint NPE exceptions.
+There is no guarantee that Elastic will fix these issues but collaboration is easier.
+Although not explicitly open source by the OSI definition, it will be possible to see the code.